jonthegeek/rapid/tests/testthat/_snaps/info-license.md

       as_license(letters)
     Condition
       Error:
-      ! `x` must have names "name", "identifier", or "url".
+      ! `letters` must have names "name", "identifier", or "url".
       * Any other names are ignored.

 # as_license() errors informatively for bad classes